smyrman/django-jquery-widgets/README.rst

  class MyModelAdmin(JQWAdminMixin, admin.ModelAdmin):
       ...
-      # Use the ForeignKeyAutocompleteInput widget for the ForeignKey feild
+      # Use the ForeignKeyAutocompleteInput widget for the ForeignKey field
       # 'user'.
-Let the search_fields be 'username' and 'email'.
+Let the lookup_fields be 'username' and 'email'.
 Use the
-      # AutocompleteInput widget for the IntegerField with choices,
+      # AutocompleteInput widget for the IntegerField 'type'.
-      # 'type'.
       jqw_autocomplete_fields = {
         'user': ('username', 'email'),
-        'typeh': self.LOOKUP_CHOICES
+        'type': self.LOOKUP_CHOICES
       }

 A more detailed description with examples is available in the JQWAdminMixin's